Sunday, January 24, 2016

 LB: Marcel Schmelzer

 Marcel Schmelzer started his professional career with Borussia Dortmund, making his first appearance on 9 August 2008.
-At the time of writing, this is his only club and he is also their captain since 2016.
+He became their their captain in 2016.
+He was named on Kickers' Team of the Year for the 2010-2011 season.
+He retired in 2022 after 17 years with the club.
 From 2010 to 2014, he was capped 18 times by Germany.
 He was a member of Germany's European Championship team in 2012.

 Heinrich joined amateur side Kickers Emden in 1990.
 In 1994, he left Kickers Emden for Bundesliga side SC Freiburg.
 In 1997, he also won the Champions League with Borussia Dortmund, playing all 90 minutes in their 3–1 victory over Juventus in the Final.
 In 1998, Heinrich moved to ACF Fiorentina before returning to Borussia Dortmund in 2000.
 He was capped 37 times.
 He started at the WC Finals in France.